-NASC initiated the National Council of Excellence Program in 2006 to recognize outstanding middle level and high school Student Councils that consistently provide quality leadership activities and service to their schools and communities while introducing young students to leadership roles.
+The National Council of Excellence Program was initiated in 2006 to recognize outstanding middle level and high school Student Councils that consistently provide quality leadership activities and service to their schools and communities while introducing young students to leadership roles.

-Schools that meet a certain number of required criteria and standards, and whom have been active members of NASC for the current and prior year, receive this award.
+Schools that meet a certain number of required criteria and standards, and whom have been active members of NatStuCo for the current and prior year, receive this award.
 Schools that meet a number of additional standards that demonstrate an even higher level of leadership and activities are designated as National Gold Councils of Excellence.

-Since its' inception, several active Student Councils from New Jersey have applied for and received the National Gold Council of Excellence award from NASC.
+Since its' inception, several active Student Councils from New Jersey have applied for and received the National Gold Council of Excellence award from NatStuCo.
 We are proud to recognize the following New Jersey schools that have been recognized with this award for excellence on the National level: